NightRang3r/Switcher-V2-Python/README.md

 3 hours and 30 minutes example:
 <pre> ~# python switcher.py m03:30 </pre>

+### Schedules Information

+The schedules time zone is set based on the time configured in the computer that is running this script, In case of clock/time zone changes (SUMMER/WINTER) you will need to delete the existing schedules and create them again!

 ### Schedule retrieval

 <pre> ~# python switcher.py list </pre>